Melody Goodman

-Melody S. Goodman is an American biostatistician whose interests include social determinants of health, health literacy, and stakeholder engagement in health research.
+Melody S. Goodman is an American biostatistician and higher education executive whose work focuses on social determinants of health, health literacy, and stakeholder engagement in health research.
 Goodman has spoken publicly about racial disparities in access to healthcare, and is an advocate for public outreach and engagement on health issues.
-She is an associate professor of biostatistics and associate dean for research in the New York University School of Global Public Health.
+She is a professor of biostatistics and Dean of the New York University School of Global Public Health as of 2025.

 Education and career

 Goodman majored in economics and applied mathematics & statistics as an undergraduate at Stony Brook University, graduating in 1999.
 She went to Harvard University for graduate study in biostatistics, earning a master's degree in 2003 and completing her Ph.D. in 2006.
 Her dissertation, Statistical Methods for Community-Based Cancer Interventions and Health Disparities Research, was supervised by Yi Li.
 She is African-American, but had no African-American professors throughout her education, and her later publications have included work on the diversity of students and faculty in public health.